 The field of psychology has changed dramatically over the past century.
 Psychological "truths" of twenty-five years ago are considered misguided, even erroneous, today.
 Yet, many of the fundamental questions of psychology remain the same.
 What does it mean to perceive?
 What do our brains do?
 Why do people act differently in groups than when they are alone?
 How does memory work?
 What's going on in my child's mind?
 This course will tackle these and other questions by surveying the work of classical and contemporary psychologists.
 Students will be encouraged to think about the theoretical bases of this work and to consider how such work can be relevant to everyday life.
-(This course is in compliance with 6E-1.003(38), F.A.C) Offered as a Blended course.
+(This course complies with 6E-1.003(38), F.A.C) \Offered as a Blended course.

-Course Course Title Academic Lecture Lab Clinical Outside Pre-requisite(s) Code Credits Hours Hours Hours Hours /Concurrent BSC1085C Human Anatomy and Physiology I 4 45 30 0 120 None including microscopic observation, experimentation, study of anatomical models, and dissection exercises are included in this course.
-Offered as a Blended course.
+Course Course Title Semester Lecture Lab Clinical Outside Pre-requisite(s) Code Credits Hours Hours Hours Hours /Concurrent BSC1085C Human Anatomy and Physiology I 4 45 30 0 120 None

 This course introduces the structure and function of the human body.
 Topics include basic chemistry and cell biology, tissues, and the respiratory, integumentary, cardio-vascular, skeletal, muscular, nervous, and sensory systems of the body.
 Medical terminology is emphasized.
-Laboratory exercises, coordinated with course content, with course content, including microscopic observation, experimentation, study of anatomical models, and dissection exercises are included in this course.
-Offered as a Blended course.
+Laboratory exercises, coordinated with course content, including microscopic observation, experimentation, study of anatomical models, and dissection exercises are included in this course. \Offered as a Blended course.

-Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent BSC1086C Human Anatomy and 4 45 30 0 120 None Physiology II
+Course Code Course Title Quarter Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent BSC1095C Human Anatomy and Physiology I 4.5 30 30 0 90 None